KDendor/password-generator/README.md

 ## Credits
-Sources that helped me complete this project:
+Sources that helped me work on this project:

 Student Support Tutor :
 Erik Hoverston